kixe/Audio_MP3/README.md

 * 14.10.13 translation for german available
 * 21.10.13 simplified color setting, allowed input now: with/without leading '#', 3 or 6 digit hex-code, Colornames allowed
 * 21.10.13 for better accessibility: alternative links directly to the mp3-files included
+* 25.10.13 accesibility: headline added to Titlelist in alternative Content

 Copyright 2013 by Christoph Thelen